supervisely-ecosystem/convert-yolov5-to-supervisely-format/README.md

 ## How to use

-Result project is saved your current `Workspace` with the same name as the YOLO v5 folder or archive has.
+Result project will be saved to your current `Workspace` with the same name as the YOLO v5 folder or archive has.
 Application creates 2 datasets: `train` and `val`, and additionally assigns `train` and `val` tags to the images.
-If there are no images in validasion then only `train` dataset is created.
+If there are no images in `val` then only `train` dataset is created.

 <img src="https://i.imgur.com/KFiRU6K.png"/>